ShowYourWorking/sample-site/user/index.md

                 <p>Once you've added some data, you'll probably want to refer back to it at some point in the future!
 ChemBio Hub has a powerful search architecture.
 You can do simple text searches - start typing in the Search ChemBio Hub platform box.</p>

                 <p>You can do more complex searches and filter by individual field.
 Click the button in the column header and chose the type of filter you want for that column.
 All column filters and sorts are shown in the boxes above the results table.
-Yo can remove a search filter by clicking the close x in the top right corner of each.</p>
+You can remove a search filter by clicking the close x in the top right corner of each.</p>

                 <p class="text-center"><img src="img img-responsive img-thumbnail" src="/assets/images/help/search-filter.png"></p>